lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The credentials CRED_I and CRED_R are signed or MAC:ed (in the Signature_OR_MAC field, depending on method) by the Initiator and the Responder, respectively, see {{m3}} and {{m2}}.

-When the credential is a certificate, CRED_x is an end-entity certificate (i.e. not the certificate chain), encoded as a CBOR bstr.
+When the credential is a certificate, CRED_x is an end-entity certificate (i.e., not the certificate chain), encoded as a CBOR bstr.
 In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement".

 To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity", which in case of a X.509 certificate would be the 'subject' and 'subjectAltName' fields, see {{identities}}.
 EDHOC follows SIGMA by calculating a MAC over the whole certificate.
 While the SIGMA paper only focuses on the identity, the same principle is true for any information such as policies connected to the public key.